Guidelines for Students

 - You will receive from your Personal Tutor a copy of your Statement of Entry.
 It is very important to check all the information carefully and to ensure details are correct.
 In particular, the spelling of names and date-of-birth.
 Bring any issues to the Exams Officer.

-- Any queries should be taken to the Exams Officer in the Registry Office.
+- Any queries should be taken to the Exams Officers.

-- At a later date, the Exams Timetable will become available on Moodle, outside the Locked Exams Office notice board.
+- At a later date, the Exams Timetable will become available on Teams.

 Where do examinations take place?